zzzprojects/learn-orm/tutorials/visual-studio-code/themes.md

 ## Install Color Themes from the Marketplace

-On VS Code Extension Marketplace, you will a see alot of themes have been uploaded by the community.
-If you find one you want to use, install it and restart VS Code and the new theme will be available.
+On VS Code Extension Marketplace, you will a see the community uploaded alot of themes.
+If you find one you want to use, install it and restart VS Code, and the new theme will be available.

 To search for themes, type 'theme' in the Extensions view (`Ctrl+Shift+X`) search box.